andifalk/cloud-security-workshop/setup/README.md

 * [Spring Authorization Server](https://spring.io/projects/spring-authorization-server)
 * [Auth0](https://auth0.com/)

-The default identity provider that we will use for all workshop parts is the [Spring Authorization Server](https://spring.io/projects/spring-authorization-server).
+In this workshop we will use a customized version of [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) as local identity provider.
+[Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) implements OAuth 2.0 and OpenID Connect 1.0.

 You will learn how to run this one in the following section.

 > __Optional Lab__: In case you have already finished the lab 1 and lab 2 in short time and you